Voting Rights, Markov Chains, and Optimization by Short Bursts: Further Empirical Investigations

 Overall, these states show a similar story as seen in Louisiana, where short bursts generally outperform biased runs.
-However, when the range of possible values is narrow (see majority BVAP districts in VA Fig~\ref{fig:va-maxes-all}, top, and TX Fig~\ref{fig:tx-maxes-all}, middle), there is too much overlap in the expected maximum curves for the advantage of short bursts to be conclusive.
+However, when the range of possible values is narrow (see majority BVAP districts in VA, Figure~\ref{fig:va-maxes-all}, top), there is too much overlap in the expected maximum curves for the advantage of short bursts to be conclusive.
+This is the same effect observed for BVAP in Texas, see Figure~\ref{fig:tx-maxes-all}, (d)-(f).
 This narrow range of possible numbers of majority-minority districts is likely a combined effect of the spatial distribution of the population and the population of interest being a smaller fraction of the total population.
 In Virginia the BVAP accounts for 18.5\% of the total voting age population and in Texas BVAP is only 11.4\% of the total voting age population.
 In the rest of the plots, the minority voting age population accounts for roughly 30\% or more of the total population, and the advantage of short bursts over biased runs is clear.